pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ### Getting the List of Tag Categories

-On versions prior to ManageIQ _Capablanca_ (CFME 5.5) this is slightly challenging.
+On versions prior to ManageIQ _Capablanca_ (CFME 5.5) this was slightly challenging.
 Both tags and categories are listed in the same _classifications_ table, but tags also have a non-zero _parent\_id_ value that ties them to their category.
-To find the categories from the _classifications_ table we must search for records with a parent_id of zero:
+To find the categories from the _classifications_ table we had to search for records with a parent_id of zero:

 ```ruby
 categories = $evm.vmdb('classification').find(:all, :conditions => ["parent_id = 0"])